-NURS 4324 Nursing Research
+NURS4323 Nursing Research

 Provides an introduction to the basic elements of the research process.
 Designed to assist the nurse in becoming a critical consumer of nursing research, in developing an appreciation for the contribution of research to improvements of nursing practice, and in becoming familiar with statistical methods and terminology.
 Includes opportunities to critique nursing research and develop a mini research proposal of significance to nursing.
+This course includes in Experiential Learning Clinical (ELC).

-NURS 4433 Intercultural Nursing
+NURS4433 Intercultural Nursing

 Designed to provide the practicing nurse with tools for effective delivery of health care to clients from different cultures.
 A practical, integrative experience with another culture may be achieved with a racial or ethnic subculture, or with a group of individuals with characteristics that differ significantly from those of the dominant American culture.
+This course includes in Experiential Learning Clinical (ELC).

-NURS 4534 Community Health Nursing
+NURS4533 Community Health Nursing